Upstream#

 .

-multiplying each peer's weight by its average feedback value
+by multiplying each proxied server's weight by the average feedback value,

 and is subject to an optional condition.variable